 Load Settings Use this option to load previously saved router from Local Hard configuration settings.
-First, use the Choose Drive: File option to find a previously saved file of configuration settings.
-Then, click the Restore Configuration From File button to transfer those settings to the router.
+First, use the Browse option Drive: to find a previously saved file of configuration settings.
+Then, click the Load button to transfer those settings to the router.

-Restore to

-Factory Default This option will restore all configuration settings Settings: back to the settings that were in effect at the time the router was shipped from the factory.
+Restore to This option will restore all configuration settings Factory Default back to the settings that were in effect at the Settings: time the router was shipped from the factory.
 Any settings that have not been saved will be lost, including any rules that you have created.
 If you want to save the current router configuration settings, use the Save button above.